regloh/datacleaning/CodeBook.md

 2. subject

-    a number in the range of 1..30 identifying the subject participating in the trial
+    A number in the range of 1..30 identifying the subject participating in the trial

-## Some General remarks to the following variables
+## Feature variables

-## measurements

-The following variables are all representing a mean value for the grouping of activity and subject.
+The following variables are all representing a *mean* value for the grouping of activity and subject, but the labels do *not* a *mean* part, to indicate this fact.
+If labels contain a mean part, then the underlying column label from the original data set did already contain it.

-The measurements
+In the following description it is not explicitly mentioned any more that the variables contain mean values.
+If a description states "Mean value of ...", then the original value was already a mean value, and a new mean value (the described value) has been calculated out of it.

+Description of some variables are given for a group of variables, e.g. when the same description fits to a set of variables, which e.g. are only different in the spatial axis they are referring to.

+If it is referred to "original values", then the values in the original data set from the zip file is meant.

+According to the original README.txt file

+    "Features are normalized and bounded within [-1,1]."

+Because the values in this data set is calculated as the mean value of these original feature values, also all feature values in this data set are bounded within [-1,1].

 3. timebodyaccelaratormeanx